liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/tck-tests.md

 `HeaderRequest.addDependency()` is called for each head resource (`target="head"`, child of `<h:head>`, or `@ResourceDependency`).
-The `HeaderResponseWrapper` should also ensure that each resource dependency with a resource and/or library name is added with the resource name as the `name` argument and the library name as the `scope` argument of `HeaderResponse.addDepdendency(name, scope, version, markup)` or `HeaderResponse.addDepdendency(name, scope, version)`.
+The `HeaderResponseWrapper` should also ensure that each resource dependency with a resource and/or library name is added with the resource name as the `name` argument and the library name as the `scope` argument of `HeaderResponse.addDependency(name, scope, version, markup)` or `HeaderResponse.addDepdendency(name, scope, version)`.
 Check that `HeaderResponse.addProperty(MimeResponse.MARKUP_HEAD_ELEMENT)` is **not** used to add any elements to the `<head>` section.
-Check that resources are rendered in the `<head>` section on the client side .
+Check that resources are rendered in the `<head>` section on the client side.

 [<a name="5.76"></a>5.76] capture markup from JSF during the `HEADER_PHASE` and write that captured markup to the response during the `RENDER_PHASE`.